🌐 EN | πŸ‡―πŸ‡΅ JP | Last sync: 2025-11-16

 config.save("configs/model_config.yaml")

-# configuration of loading
+# Load the configuration

 loaded_config = ModelConfig.load("configs/model_config.yaml")

-# Train model
+# Train the model

 from sklearn.ensemble import RandomForestClassifier